-This website is to keep friends and family updated on Dan Loeffler's fight with metastatic colon cancer.
+This website is to keep friends and family updated on Dan Loeffler's treatment for metastatic colon cancer.
 We appreciate your support and words of hope and encouragement.
 It means a lot to hear from you all here and in texts/emails/etc.

 NOTE: a lot of folks apparently can't view the first post (which outlines the medical history and issues) easily, so I will re-post it here: